Cancer Support Community Arizona is honored to share Susie’s story from caregiver-to-widow.

 - Don’t be afraid to ask for help.
 People will be there if you ask.

 - Take time for yourself.
 Even if it’s 30 minutes, take it!
 You’re of no use to anyone if you’re not well.

 - Be kind to yourself & understand it’s a process – “it’s not about moving on it’s about moving forward” sometimes day by day, hour by hour.

 - Sleeping alone will be difficult.
 Take naps whenever you can.

 - And, finally, take your time.
 There’s no timeline for grief.

 She also offers advice to those who want to help.

-Don’t generically say “If you need anything, let me know.”
+- Don’t generically say “If you need anything, let me know or call me.”
 Instead, be specific.
 Offer to cook dinner, mow their lawn, walk their dog, buy their groceries.
 Offer an opportunity for the caregiver to take respite.
 For example, “I’ll stay with Mackey.
 You go take a nap… You go for a run… You go grab a cup of coffee.”

-When you’re asked for help, show-up!
-It takes a lot of courage to be vulnerable and ask for help.
+- When you’re asked for help, show-up!
+It takes a lot of courage to be vulnerable and seek support.

 Before this interview ended, the interviewer shared with Susie that she wished that she had known Mackey.
 Susie replied, “I’m glad I did.”